After discovering that I have gluten sensitivity, I started creating and sharing gluten-free, healthy recipes.

 So what do you do if you really need black in your painting, not just a darker version of colors you all ready have?

 Mix ultramarine blue and burnt umber and you will get a black that will meet your needs.
-You can also add this black to other colors to darken them much like you would with regular black, but it will not deaden you color.
+You can also add this black to other colors to darken them much as you would with regular black, but it will not deaden your color.

 If you add white to the mixture you can have a nice clean gray.
 Experiment with the mixture and you will be surprised at what rich colors you can achieve with it.